LGN520/farreach-public/ycsb-implementation.md

 			- TODO: Replay record updates for server-side KVS based on in-switch snapshot and client-side record preservations
 			- TODO: Exp 9: in-switch and server-side recovery time vs. cache size
 	+ HuanCheng
+		* TODO: Update benchmark.md for each exp including code change and configuration change
+			* Basic order: prepare phase (keydump + loading) -> exp1 -> exp2 -> exp3 ...
+			* For exp1, give details of static server rotation as a module and latency evaluation as another module
+				- For exp2, exp4, ..., refer to exp1 for the same static server rotation, but give details of code/configuration changes
+			* For exp3, give details of dynamic pattern
+		* TODO: Run experiment 1 on Twitter Traces
+			- TODO: Test ScanResponseSplit of range query and GetResponseLargevalue for large value
+			- NOTE: double-check the Twitter Traces of the choosen clusters before experiments (maybe we can have a discussion)

+- 10.29
+	+ Siyuan
+		* Support different snapshot interrupts during server rotation
+			- Provide calculate_bwcost.sh for bandwidth calculation
+		* Run experiment 11 by compiling nocache, netcache, and farreach in bf3
+		* Update paper including methodology and finished exps
+			- Split YCSB and Twitter traces
+			- Use Tucana to verity our resullts; use RocksDB for server-side persistence
+			- Update evaluation, including methodology and all finished exps
+	+ HuanCheng
 		* Evaluation
-			* TODO: Finish experiment 6 on value size 16/32/64
+			* Finish experiment 6 on value size 16/32/64
 			* TODO: Finish experiment 7 on w/o snapshot for FarReach
 			* TODO: Finish experiment 8 on control plane bandwidth cost vs. different snapshot interrupts for FarReach
 				- TODO: If encounter any issue in controller/switchos, let Siyuan fix first
 		* Parallel with evaluation
-			* TODO: Update latency statistics and normalized thpt for all exps
+			* Update normalized thpt for all exps
-				- TODO: Update per-second thpt and per-second normalized thpt for exp3
 			* TODO: Double-check write stall in experiment 3 on dynamic pattern
 				- TODO: Try to disable flushing&compaction in RocksDB first by modifying common/rocksdb_wrapper.h (sync and re-compile)
 					+ TODO: Try to set GLOBAL_MAX_FLUSH_THREAD_NUM and GLOBAL_MAX_COMPACTION_THREAD_NUM as zero -> rollback if not work
 					+ TODO: Increase MAX_MEMTABLE_IMMUTABLE_NUM and MIN_IMMUTABLE_FLUSH_NUM to 400 and 160 -> rollback if not work
 					+ TODO: Rollback changes, sync, and re-compile
-			* TODO: Update benchmark.md for each exp including code change and configuration change
-				* Basic order: prepare phase (keydump + loading) -> exp1 -> exp2 -> exp3 ...
-				* For exp1, give details of static server rotation as a module and latency evaluation as another module
-					- For exp2, exp4, ..., refer to exp1 for the same static server rotation, but give details of code/configuration changes
-				* For exp3, give details of dynamic pattern
+				- TODO: Update per-second thpt and per-second normalized thpt for exp3
+				- TODO: If disabling flushing&compactino works, use SERVER_ROTATION to change common/rocksdb_wrapper.h
 			* TODO: Finish TraceReplay workload
 				- TODO: Get correpsonding trace file based on workloadName
 				- TODO: Limit the maximum number of parsed requests, and the maximum value size based on its paper